 Since we launched our online brokerage business, the majority of our clients are Chinese nationals.
-We do not convert Renminbi into Hong Kong dollars or U.S. dollars for our clients, and require those who would like to trade securities listed on the Hong Kong Stock Exchange or any major stock exchanges in the United States through our platform to deposit funding into their respective trading accounts in Hong Kong in either Hong Kong dollars or U.S. dollars.
-The PRC government imposes controls on the convertibility of Renminbi into foreign currencies and, in certain cases, currency remittance out of the PRC.
+We do not provide cross-border currency conversion services related to Renminbi to our clients, and we require those who would like to trade securities listed on the Hong Kong Stock Exchange or any major stock exchanges in the United States through our platform to deposit funding into their respective trading accounts in Hong Kong in either Hong Kong dollars or U.S. dollars.

+In addition, the PRC government imposes controls on the convertibility of Renminbi into foreign currencies and, in certain cases, currency remittance out of the PRC.
 Since 2016, the PRC government has tightened its foreign exchange policies and stepped up its scrutiny of outbound capital movement.
 Under the current regulatory framework, Chinese nationals are limited to a foreign exchange quota of US\$50,000 per year for approved uses only, such as tourism and education purposes and Chinese nationals can only engage in offshore investments under capital items through provided method such as Qualified Domestic Institutional Investors.
-See "Regulations-Overview of the Laws and Regulations Relating to Our Business and Operations in China-Regulations on Offshore Stocks Investments."
+See "Regulations-Overview of the Laws and Regulations Relating to Our Business and Operations in China-Regulations on Offshore Stocks Investment."
 If the government further tightens the amount of currency exchange allowed for Chinese nationals, increases the control over remittance of currency out of the PRC, and/or specifically prohibits any exchanges for securities-related investment, the trading activities of Chinese nationals on our platform could be restricted, which would significantly reduce the trading volume on our platform.
 As our revenues from brokerage commission income depends heavily on the total trading volume facilitated on our platform, the occurrence of any of the above regulatory changes would have a material and adverse impact on our business, operating and financial results.

 In addition, under the existing regulations on offshore investment, approval from or registration with appropriate government authorities is required when Renminbi is to be converted into foreign currency for the purpose of offshore investment.
-As we do not provide currency conversion services related to Renminbi to our Chinese national clients, we do not require our clients to submit evidence of approval or registration from relevant authorities with respect to the foreign currency used for offshore investments.
-However, there remain uncertainties regarding the interpretation and application of the current laws and regulations with respect to offshore investment and if we are required by any laws or regulation to verify evidence of approval from relevant authorities, we may be deemed as in violation of such PRC laws and regulations.
+As we do not provide cross-border currency conversion services related to Renminbi to our Chinese national clients, we do not require our clients to submit evidence of approval or registration from relevant authorities with respect to the foreign currency used for offshore investments.
+Since the PRC authorities and the commercial banks designated by the SAFE to conduct foreign exchange services have significant amount of discretion in interpreting, implementing and enforcing the relevant foreign exchange rules and regulations, and for many other factors that are beyond our control and anticipation, we may face more severe consequences, including but not limited to being asked to take additional and burdensome measures to monitor the source and use of the foreign currency funds in the accounts of our clients, verify evidence of approval from relevant authorities or suspend our operations pending an investigation or indefinitely.
 In such cases, we may face regulatory warnings, correction orders, condemnation and fines, and may not be able to conduct our current business in the future.
+We may also be subject to regular inspections from relevant authorities from time to time.
 If such situations occur, our business, financial condition, results of operations and prospects would be materially and adversely affected.